EXCLUSIVE: Victim of UK Spycop on Her Relationship With 'Man Who Didn't Exist'

 "He'd been my partner and close friend for the best part of a decade, and suddenly ceased to exist.
 It's very difficult for people to understand what that feels like.
 I'm not sure I truly understand myself.
 At first it felt like the death of a close friend, but quickly it spiraled into a major, terrifying political scandal — and it keeps getting bigger," Kate told Sputnik.

 Kate and Mark first crossed paths at a 2003 meeting preparing protest actions for the 2005 G8 summit in Scotland.
-She found him "charming" — they had much in common, in particular a deep and cohering passion for political activism.
+She found him "charming" — they had much in common, in particular a passion for political activism.

 Kate Wilson on going to court over her 2year relationship with #spycops officer Mark Kennedy https://t.co/oIMrB5NxPm pic.twitter.com/eOjHVCUh7W— Tom Fowler (@tombfowler) January 28, 2016